-Tallmadge, a Federalist, was the representative for Connecticut from 1815 to 1817.
+Tallmadge was the representative for Connecticut and was a Federalist.
+He served from 1815 to 1817.

 From Dec 1801 to Mar 1817, Tallmadge missed 628 of 1,739 roll call votes, which is 36.1%.
 This is much worse than the median of 16.8% among the lifetime records of representatives serving in Mar 1817.
 The chart below reports missed votes over time.